 There’s no better place to get a sense of the island’s history than the Fifth Maine Regiment Museum, which was the headquarters of its titular volunteer infantry regiment during the Civil War.
 Now the building hosts a variety of historical exhibits and community events.
 Another place to check out is the World War II fortification known as Battery Steele: Once considered the largest gun battery in the United States, it’s now on the National Register of Historic Places and open to the public.

 Island Avenue is a strip of little shops and eateries within walking distance of the ferry landing.
 Check out Gem Gallery for fine art and contemporary crafts made by island artists.
-Take a Peak is the place for island-inspired accessories, home decor, apparel, and more.
 The Umbrella Cover Museum is a quirky cultural attraction where you can see a collection of — you guessed it —umbrella covers from all over the world.
 And just around the corner from Island Avenue is Down Front, offering ice cream, candy, snacks, and small gifts and games.

 Head south from the ferry dock to reach Sandy Beach, accessible via a long wooden ramp.
 Here you can take a dip, picnic on the shore, enjoy ice cream from Down Front, or just hang out while you wait for the ferry.
 North of the ferry dock, meanwhile, lies Centennial Beach, a long beach perfect for walking or watching the sun set between Little Diamond and Great Diamond islands.
 If you make it to the far side of the island, Cairn Beach (or Stone Beach) is easily recognizable thanks to the many cairns constructed here over the years.
 Take a peek at all the balancing rocks, or take a shot at building your own.